 Florida now has two such sales tax holidays per year.
-The state’s first Disaster Preparedness Sales Tax Holiday started May 28 and runs until June 10.
-A list of products that qualify for the tax break is available on the State Department of Revenue’s website.
+The state’s first Disaster Preparedness Sales Tax Holiday started May 27 and runs until June 9.
+A list of products that qualify for the tax break is available on the state’s Department of Revenue website.

 The Federal Reserve’s Federal Open Market Committee (FOMC) generally meets eight times a year, and we usually exclude those meetings from our Money Calendar series.
 But they are a hot topic these days, given relatively high inflation and the looming possibility of a recession.